5 Tips to Enjoy Your Summer Vacation on a Budget

 The American summer vacation is a seasonal tradition.
 It's when memories are made, experiences are shared and sometimes when bills pile up.
 In fact, research shows that more and more families across the country are planning responsibly and considering their budget when it comes to summer travel plans to make the most of their vacations without breaking the bank.

-Nearly 70% of parents planning a summer vacation said they expect to spend the same or less this summer than they did last year, according to a Coinstar® survey among U.S. adults with children at home, aged 5 to 18.
-In addition, 68% said they plan to fund their vacation using cash on hand.
-The top three goals reported for summer vacation include rest and relaxation, increased family bonding and enjoying outdoor activities.
-Fortunately, all of these activities can be enjoyed inexpensively, a sign families aren't willing to cut their fun as they trim expenses.
+According to a Coinstar® survey among U.S. adults with children at home, aged 5 to 18, 68% said they plan to fund their vacation using cash on hand.
+The top three goals reported for summer vacation included rest and relaxation, increased family bonding and enjoying outdoor activities.
+Fortunately, all of these activities can be enjoyed inexpensively, a sign that families aren't willing to cut their fun as they trim expenses.